 In 2012, Southwark Council completed its assessment of the options for redeveloping the Maydew House tower block which is located right beside the Bede Centre.
 In 2013, Southwark's development team approached Bede to discuss the feasibility of relocating our activities to a new, purpose built Centre for Bede elsewhere on the Abbeyfield Estate, thus freeing up the existing Bede Centre site for redevelopment as housing.
 In July 2014, Southwark Council approved a proposal to include a new Centre for Bede in a £24.2million redevelopment of the Maydew House tower block and surrounding area which included the re-provision of the Bede Centre.
 In 2016/17 we contributed to detailed discussions over the design of the new Bede Centre and Planning Consent was granted in June 2018.
-We have also agreed with Southwark Council the terms of a 125 year lease in return for a capital payment of £900,000 with only a peppercorn rent to pay thereafter.
+We have also agreed with Southwark Council the heads of terms of a 125 year lease in return for a capital payment of £900,000 with only a peppercorn rent to pay thereafter.
 This was a crucial agreement, as it significantly reduces Bede's future running costs and protects the organisation's long term sustainability.
-Preliminary work on Maydew House is underway and the latest assessment is that construction work should begin on site in 2019.
-We are therefore expecting to move to the new Bede Centre in 2021.
+Preliminary work on Maydew House is underway and the tender process began in April 2019 to select a contractor to build the new Bede Centre and renovate Maydew House which, we understand, will be all Council housing.
+The latest assessment is that construction work should begin on site in 2020.
+We are therefore expecting to move to the new Bede Centre in 2022.
 Once we have moved, the old Bede Centre will be demolished and Southwark Council will build new Council housing on the site.
 We are currently approaching major capital grant makers to raise the £1.2million we estimate we will need to secure the 125 year lease, equip the new Centre, and meet the costs of managing the whole transition project.
-We have been encouraged by the interest they are showing in the scheme and a number of donations have been made already by supporters.
+We have been encouraged by the interest they are showing in the scheme and over £545,000 has already been pledged or donated by supporters.